Sandalots/Mystify/README.md

 Localised password encrypter and manager.
 Serves the console, desktop and web all asynchronously and interconnectly.

 ## Installation
 Clone this repo.
 Navigate to the Even8 cloned dir.
-Permutate main.py with python main.py [ARGS] (Node or Gateway).
+Permutate main.py with python main.py [ARGS](Node or Gateway).
 Further, an argument clear is included to clear the dataset.

 ## Usage